130 Outdoor Blogs, Instagram & Twitter Accounts You Need To Be Following In 2016

 HikersBlog is run by a passionate group of Irish hiking enthusiasts and features some great articles on what gear they’re using and where they’re hiking.

-If you’re a dad who likes hiking then you’ll really relate to Hiking Forward.
+If you’re a dad who likes slipping on your walking boots and hitting the great outdoors, then you’ll really relate to Hiking Forward.
 The blog has some fantastic posts and photos and also likes to encourage children to get out and hike, too.

 Run by adventurer Michael Lanza, The Big Outside showcases some of America’s best landscapes with some stunning imagery.